Cygnx/E-Language-Transcompiler/README.md

 # Recursive-Descent-parser
-Recursive Descent parser for the Language E
-Language : Java
+Recursive Descent transpiler for the Language E Language : Java
 Description: This program takes a program written in the language E, http://en.wikipedia.org/wiki/E_%28programming_language%29, and translates it into a semantically equivalent C program.
 The parsing is done using a Recursive decent approach.